 There is also a full bar in the reception lounge - a great place to have cocktails while overlooking the sunsets on the lagoon.

-Resort facilities include: Restaurant - Bar with TV - Swimming pool - Bird island - Complimentary Wi-fi in lobby and restaurant - Canoes for hire - Pool table - Bar football table - Hammocks - Laundry service - Gift shop.
+Resort facilities include: Restaurant - Bar with TV, serving variety of beers, wine and soft drinks.- Swimming pool - Bird island - Complimentary Wi-fi in lobby and restaurant - Canoes for hire - Pool table - Bar football table - Hammocks - Laundry service - Gift shop - Conference room

 Unfortunately, the island doesn't have any beaches.
 So, if you have a non-diving partner joining you on this trip, it may be a better idea for him/her to stay at home or holiday in another destination.